PCI Compliance for Small Business: What You Need To Know

 Step 5: Complete Your Attestation of Compliance (AoC)

-The AoC is a document you’ll use if you’re self-auditing or a qualified security assessor (QSA) will use to declare your business’ level of compliance.
+The AoC is a document you’ll use if you’re self-auditing or a QSA will use to declare your business’ level of compliance.
 The form should be completed, signed, and submitted along with the SAQ and the approved scanning vendor (ASV) results, which we discuss below.
 Businesses are expected to submit an AoC annually.

 When a merchant uses a third-party payment processor, most of these PCI compliance requirements are met.
 However, you still need to be aware of the regulations, and you must meet environmental PCI compliance, such as with firewalls, strong passwords, and restricting access to cardholder data.